diffix/pg_diffix/docs/admin_guide.md

 The procedure `diffix.unmark_table(table_name)` clears the labels for the table and all its AID columns.

+Non-AID columns from personal tables can be marked as `not_filterable` in order to prevent untrusted users from using data filtering conditions over them in their anonymizing queries.

+This can be accomplished by calling the procedure `diffix.mark_not_filterable('table_name', 'column_name')`.
+The procedure `diffix.mark_filterable` clears the previously set label for a column.

+Columns in which a single value dominates the rest are good candidates for being restricted in such a way.

 ## Settings

 The extension exposes a number of custom variables under the `pg_diffix` prefix.